The-International-Screeps-Bot/The-International-Open-Source/README.md

 To then run the bot, use the command `npm run push-mmo` replacing mmo with the environment you want to compile to.
 This wiil initially compile to the environment, as well as automatically compiling and pushing to the environment on code changes.

+For more information, please go to the [wiki](https://github.com/CarsonBurke/The-International-Screeps-Bot/wiki/Usage)

 ### Grafana

 You can set up [grafana](https://grafana.com/), a graphing and stat recording tool, using the screepsplus supported tool [hosted agent](https://screepspl.us/services/grafana/).
 With this, metrics recorded in Memory.stats can be viewed.
 There is a JSON model in this repository, grafanaModel.json which you can use this to instantiate your graphs.